Reviews and Mentions

 __________________

-The piece “Losing the Red Queen’s Race” by Mauro Hertig (…) went in the direction of a social experiment.
-At the world premiere of this work commissioned by the Basel Sinfonietta, the tutti orchestra musicians wear black blindfolds – a radical state of emergency in and by itself.
+The piece “Losing the Red Queen’s Race” by Mauro Hertig (…) took the direction of a social experiment.
+At the world premiere of this work commissioned by the Basel Sinfonietta, the tutti orchestra musicians wear black blindfolds – implying a radical state of emergency in and by itself.
 The “blind” musicians have to follow the unmasked section leaders and imitate their playing: [a] crazy piece that sounded surprisingly harmonious.

 __________________